React (software): Server components

+React Server Components became stable in React 19.
+They can render ahead of time in an environment separate from the client application, either at build time or on a web server for each request.
+Server Components can access server-side data sources and pass data and JSX to Client Components.

+React also supports Server Functions, which allow Client Components to call asynchronous functions executed on the server.
+Server Functions can be marked with the "use server" directive and can be defined in Server Components or imported into Client Components.

 Class components

 Class components are declared using ES6 classes.
 They behave the same way that function components do, but instead of using Hooks to manage state and lifecycle events, they use the lifecycle methods on the React.Component base class.